 Keller’s 152 OPS+ ranks 28th all time.
-All but six of the men ahead of him on the all time list are in the Hall of Fame.
+Twenty-one of the 27 men ahead of him are in the Hall of Fame.
 The others are Mike Trout, Shoeless Joe Jackson, Dick Allen, Manny Ramirez, and 19th-century stars Pete Browning and Dave Orr.

-None of the players most similar to him statistically are in the Hall of Fame.
-The players he is similar to are JD Drew, Kevin Mitchell, Al Rosen, Tommy Henrich, Gavvy Cravath, Wally Post, Bob Horner, Aubrey Huff, Jeff Heath and Gus Zernial.
+According to Bill James’ similarity scores, none of the players most similar to Keller are in the Hall of Fame.
+The list includes JD Drew, Kevin Mitchell, Al Rosen, Tommy Henrich, Gavvy Cravath, Wally Post, Bob Horner, Aubrey Huff, Jeff Heath and Gus Zernial.

 The Baseball Page ranks him as the 24th best left fielder of all time.
 He was considered in 10 different Hall of Fame elections, receiving as much as 6.1% of the vote.